Philosophy is the investigation of fundamental issues

 Philosophic Mindset

-- There are two conflicting drivers of belief:
+- Two conflicting drivers of belief:

-- The disposition to believe what you want to be true
+- The disposition to believe what you want to be true.

 - View Skepticism